 Upon request, the type-approval authority shall make available the information listed under paragraphs 10.9.1. and 10.9.2. without costs and within 10 days of receiving the request to any Contracting Party or recognised third party.
 The type-approval authority shall also make available to others upon request the information listed under paragraphs 10.9.1. and 10.9.2. with a reasonable and proportionate fee, which does not discourage an inquirer with a justified interest from requesting the respective information or exceed the internal costs of the authority for making the requested information available."

+Paragraph 15, amend to read:

+"15.
+Transitional and Special provisions"

+Include a new paragraph 15.2. to read:

+"15.2.
+Provisions for special purpose vehicles

+15.2.1.
+Provisions for armoured vehicles

+For Level 1A only:

+The responsible authority may grant type-approvals including exemption(s) to requirements of this regulation to armoured vehicles in accordance with point 2.5.2. of the Consolidated Resolution on the Construction of Vehicles (R.E.3), if the manufacturer demonstrates that the vehicle cannot meet the requirements due to its special purpose.

+The type of special purpose vehicle and the exemptions granted are to be described in point 1.0. of section I of the type-approval certificate in accordance with Annex 2 to this regulation."

 Annex 1, text of Part 1, amend to read:

 "Part 1 In the case that all vehicles included in the approval to this Regulation are also approved to UN Regulation No. 154: